 Andrew: Well, but, I heard that she didn’t get to see you much while you were doing that traveling.
 A friend of yours said, “Hey, look, your fathering kids.
 You can’t do this.”
 I mean, I can do it.

 Peter: She was with me for 60 countries.
 Twenty countries, it would be like I would go hit like three countries that were maybe on the more on the spectrum of just more risky.
 I would hit those and then come back in like a week.
 Boom, pop back.
 And then we continue.
 Depending on the parts of the world that we are in and where those issues were.

 Andrew: All right.
 I’m sorry.
 I’m looking at One Hawthorne.
 I’ve got bad memories of there because I was looking for an electric scooter there the other day and I was late to get home because it wasn’t there.
 So it’s a good area there where you were.

 All right.
 Why don’t we close it out with this your T-shirt?
 No one is seeing it because people just want to listen to the audio.
 But I can see it, it says Facebook, thumbs up.
-Trustwork, and then Facebook, there’s a thumbs down, excuse me, for Trustwork, there’s that punch, which is your logo.
+MakeRise, and then Facebook, there’s a thumbs down, excuse me, for MakeRise, there’s that punch, which is your logo.
 I get the punches, your logo on the shirt.
 Why Facebook, thumbs down on your shirt?

 I mean, it was a joke.
 And when we started out, it was before a lot of the Facebook negativity or whatever that started hitting.
 But we made a bunch of shirts.
-And the main thing is by juxtaposition us to explain sometimes how we’re, you know, what is Trustwork?
+And the main thing is by juxtaposition us to explain sometimes how we’re, you know, what is MakeRise?
 Oh, it’s the opposite of Facebook.
 Facebook is a social network or whatever.
-Trustwork is a productivity network.
+MakeRise is a productivity network.